fthorey/swiftler-simu/README.md

 ## Start-up ##

-The **robotnik** simulator is based on a **world** which is filled at start-up by reading a xml template file located into the **template** directory.
+The **robotnik** simulator is based on a **world** which is filled at start-up by reading a json template file located into the **world/resources** directory.

 ```python
     def configureWorld(self, ):